 In certain environments of use, there is a heightened risk that objects such as bar stock, lumber, pipe, and similar materials may protrude into the operator's compartment.
 The rear guard is available to provide additional protection against incidental intrusions, which may occur in narrow aisles during slow maneuvering.
 It will not provide protection against all intrusions, particularly those that can result from significant impacts.
 The full length rear guard is designed to protect the operator's lower body.
-The partial guard is designed to protect the small of the operator's back.
-Neither guard replaces the truck frame in protecting the operator.
-The guards are not intended to force the operator to remain in the compartment.
+The partial guard is designed to protect the solution against are not intended to force the operator to remain in the compartment.